A possibly inflated planet around the bright, young star DS Tuc A: Introduction

-After a few decades since the first detection, exoplanetary science is shifting from the discovery of exoplanets to understanding the origin of their astonishing diversity.
-The frequency of planets as a function of their mass, size, and host star properties, is a key parameter to test the diverse outcomes of planet formation and evolution.
 In this context, the detection of young planets at short/intermediate orbital periods is crucial to investigate the regimes of planet migration.
 However, the high level of the stellar activity in young stars heavily hampers the detection of planetary signals with the radial velocity (RV) method, and the estimates on the frequency provided to-date \citep{donati2016,yu2017} still rely on small numbers and suffer for claimed detections that are not confirmed by independent investigations (e.g., \citealt{carleo2018}).

 The NASA Transiting Exoplanet Survey Satellite (TESS; \citealt{2015JATIS...1a4003R}) is expected to play a crucial role in this framework.
 Being a space-borne full-sky survey, for the first time it will produce precise light curves for thousands of young stars, providing planetary candidates that however will require external validation.